 47.1.
-Carrying out a structured and progressive programme of training, including team experience of independent walking and wild camping on Dartmoor.
+Carrying out a structured and progressive programme of training, including as an absolute minimum at least 4 days of training, two nights of wild camping on Dartmoor, and team experience of independent walking.

 47.2.
 Being sufficiently trained, physically prepared and suitably equipped to enable the team to operate safely on their own and complete the Challenge unaided even in adverse conditions.

 47.3.
-Training as a team on at least one expedition.
+Training as a team on at least one expedition noting that best practice would be to conduct regular training as a defined team .
 Last minute composite teams are not permitted to take part.

 48. Team Manager’s Responsibilities.
 Team Managers are responsible for: